Kubernetes Audit Logs in Parseable through Vector

 Parseable is a lightweight, high-speed, logging, and observability platform for cloud-native applications.
 Please refer to our previous hands-on lab on Parseable for more details.
 For this lab, we'll automate the steps via a script.

-• Run the bash script parseable-installation.sh attached to the Lab-Setup to install the Parseable quickly,
+• Run the following script parseable-installation.sh to install the Parseable quickly,

 bash parseable-installation.sh